frealexandro/senior_data_engineer_technical_tests/Technical Preparation Senior Data Engineer/01 Fundamental concepts of Data Engineering/Question_and_answers_fundamentals.md

 | 🔧 **DevOps** | GitHub, Cloud Build, Docker |
 | 🆕 **GenAI** | LangGraph, Agent Builder, ADK |

+> 💡 **How I answer this:**
+>
+> "Every day I work with BigQuery or Redshift for analytics - writing SQL, optimizing queries, and managing tables.
+I use Dataform or dbt to transform raw data into clean models.
+Airflow is my go-to for scheduling and orchestrating pipelines.
+For lightweight tasks, I use Cloud Functions or Lambda - they trigger automatically when files arrive.
+I store everything in S3 or GCS.
+When I need real-time processing, I use Kafka or Kinesis.
+Recently, I've been using LangGraph and Agent Builder to create AI-powered data solutions."

 ---

 ### 🏭 Q3.
 What industries have you worked in?